xiaoyexu/olingo-odata-v2/README.md

 Basically you have to write CRUD logic yourself in the interface, like a DAO class.

 ## Usage
-To use the jar file, you could add below in your pom.xml
+To use the jar file within SAP network, you could add below in your pom.xml

 ```
 <dependency>